BEROCHLU/sakata/README.md

 date, predicted, actual, difference, accumulator.

 * 'predicted' is a calculated value by a neural network.
 * 'actual' represents the teacher signal in the input file.
+Here, the teacher signal is opening value of Nikkei 225.
 * 'difference' is a value obtained by subtracting 'predicted' from 'actual'.
 * 'accumulator' is a daily cumulative 'difference'.

-The Sakata index is a value normalized by most recent 'accumulator'.
+The Sakata index is a value which is normalized by the most recent 'accumulator' for each period.
+The signal is strong buy as the Sakata index gets closer to 0; on the other hand, the signal is strong sell as it gets closer to 100.
 Finally, this program's goal is calculating the Sakata index.
 # Neural Network
 This is very simple and out of date neural network program.